NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - How do we resolve this so it doesn't return?

 *Because  solution is "never again" not "here we go again".*

+Note: **Judgment ≠ Decision**

+- **Judgment** looks backward: Given what we checked, what's the verdict?
+Who (if anyone) is accountable?
+What was violated, concealed, ignored?
+- **Decision** looks forward: Regardless of the verdict, we still have a problem.
+How do we solve it?
+  You can have a verdict of "no one did wrong" and still have a problem to solve.

 **ANT — ACTs**